TMJ Therapy and Sleep Center of Colorado logo

 Rest With Quality & Safety Each Night

-Don’t let sleep apnea put your life at risk each night.
-With advances in treatment, you no longer have to suffer.
-Effective options, such as CPAP and oral appliance therapy, can provide relief.
-Oral appliances, which reposition the jaw or tongue to keep your airway open, are a comfortable and effective alternative to CPAP.
+Don’t let sleep apnea put your health at risk each night.
+Thanks to modern advances in treatment, you don’t have to keep suffering.
+Effective solutions such as CPAP therapy and oral appliance therapy can help you breathe easier and sleep better.

-In addition to oral appliances, non-invasive treatments like positional therapy and weight loss can reduce symptoms.
-These options are worth exploring before considering surgery.
+Lifestyle-based treatments, including positional therapy and weight loss, can also reduce symptoms.
+These non-invasive methods are often worth trying before considering surgical options.

-Treatment success relies on collaboration between a sleep physician and a sleep dentist.
-Once you begin treatment, follow-up care is essential to ensure continued effectiveness.
-Regular check-ups and sleep studies will help monitor your progress and make necessary adjustments, ensuring long-term success in managing your sleep apnea.
+Successful treatment depends on teamwork between your sleep physician and your sleep dentist.
+Once you begin therapy, follow-up care is essential to maintain results.
+Regular check-ups and sleep studies help monitor progress, make necessary adjustments, and ensure long-term success in managing sleep apnea.

 Sleep Apnea and TMJ